-Early-onset baldness in African-American men may be linked to prostate cancerMarch 26th, 2013 in Cancer /
+Early-onset baldness in African-American men may be linked to prostate cancerMarch 26, 2013 in Medicine & Health / Cancer

 Baldness was associated with an increased risk of prostate cancer among African-American men, and risk for advanced prostate cancer increased with younger age and type of baldness, according to data published in Cancer Epidemiology, Biomarkers & Prevention, a journal of the American Association for Cancer Research.